sai-dev/sai/docs/FAQ-ENGLISH.md

 You will find below most common questions about SAI and their answer.

-## What are the main differences between SAI an Leela Zero

-explain SAI vs Leela Zero and advantages of SAI

-.
-.
-.
-.
-.
-.
-.

-So speaking of Leela zero or the SAI engine are used alternatively here in a similar way.

 ## Why doesn't the network get stronger every time

 AZ also had this behavior, besides we're testing our approach right now.
 Please be patient.